Donnadieu/rails-miner-game/README.md

 # Miner's Game ##

-This app will allow you simulate a Bitcoin mining operation just for fun.
+This app will allow you simulate a Bitcoin mining operation.

 ## Installation ##